LivTel/ngat/README.md

 ## fits
 FITS handling library, used by instruments.
 ## flask
 Client-side code for interacting with python Flask API servers.
-We are thinking of using Flask for NRT, and this allows LT Java client-side calls to bemade to these servers.
+We are thinking of using Flask for NRT, and this allows LT Java client-side calls to be made to these servers.
 ## instrument
 ## lamp
 This class supports an interface to the LT A&G lamp unit.
 This unit is a PLC controlled device